javarrh16/project_course/README.md

 --The first predictor: BE_pred can be run as "python /project_course/projects/scripts/BE_pred.py".
 BE_pred is a very fast predictor, however the accuracy was slightly compromised since no PSI-Blast is run for the sequence analysis.

 --The second predictor: BE_pred_plus can be run as "bash /project_course/projects/scripts/BE_pred_plus.sh".
+To be able to run BE_pred_plus you have to download the model "modelpssm_ran_7_1000.00/.01/.02 UNZIP them and CONCATENATE them.
+The model was too big too upload it so it had to be splited and compressed.
 BE_pred_plus uses a PSI-Blast analysis for a more accurate prediction of the buried/exposed state.
 This, makes the program take a bit more time to run but the prediction is much more accurate!
 It is reccommended to use BE_pred_plus.